 We assess pupil's work in mathematics from three aspects (long-term, short-term and medium-term).
 We use Assessment for Learning to make short-term assessments which we use to help us adjust our daily plans.
-These short-term assessments are closely matched to the teaching objectives and are made by annotating our lesson plans.
+These short-term assessments are closely matched to the teaching objectives and are made by annotating our AfL books.
 These annotations then inform our planning for subsequent lessons, which are adapted as necessary.
 We make medium-term assessments to measure progress against the key objectives, and to help us plan the next unit of work.
 We use termly assessments as a way of recording pupil progress in objectives covered across that specific term.
-APP assessment is used on an on-going basis and these documents are always passed on to subsequent teachers.

-We make long-term assessments three times per year, and we use these to assess progress against school and national targets.
-This information is a major part of our Termly Pupil Progress meetings.
+We use KPIs (Key Performance Indicators) to make assessments of the children in their mathematics learning and then tailor our teaching to the needs of the individual, group and class.
+We make long-term assessments three times per year, and we use these to assess progress against school and national targets using PUMA tests.
 We can then set targets for the next school term and make a summary of each child's progress before discussing it with parents.
 We pass this information onto the next teacher at the end of the year, so that s/he can plan for the new school year.
 We make the long-term assessments with the help of both formal assessment tests and teacher assessments.
 Our teachers understand the importance of using both methods when levelling pupils attainment and ensure there is no over-reliance on one method.
-We also make annual assessments of children's progress measured against the level descriptions of the National Curriculum and these are reported to parents via the pupils' Annual Report.